kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 The .Name variable is unique to each KUDO instance, and since you can’t have instances with the same name in a cluster, this ensures our ConfigMap resource is also unique.
 We must also namespace all of our KUDO objects, so this gets set by KUDO.

-Finally we need to set credentials to be used internally in the Galera cluster for synchronization between nodes :
+Finally we need to set credentials to be used internally in the Galera cluster for synchronization between nodes:

 ```
 wsrep_sst_auth = "{{ .Params.SST_USER }}:{{ .Params.SST_PASSWORD }}"